blyxxyz/lexopt/DESIGN.md

 2. As a trait object (`source: Box<dyn Iterator<Item = OsString> + 'static>`)
 3. As a particular known type (`source: std::vec::IntoIter<OsString>`)

-I went with option 2 but I suspect option 3 is better.
-Changing this would technically not be backward compatible.
+lexopt originally used option 2 but switched to option 3.

 **Option 1** (generic field) is the most general and powerful but it's cumbersome and bloated.
 Benefits: